Aiden McGeady: Celtic

-with McGeady one of the scorers, Celtic finished runners-up to Rangers on the final day of the season and Strachan resigned soon after.
+with McGeady one of the scorers, Celtic finished runners-up to Rangers on the final day of the season.

 2009–10 began well for McGeady as he scored two goals against Aberdeen on the opening day of the season.
-Under new manager Tony Mowbray, the team's form was poor for much of the campaign, which led to Mowbray being sacked in March.
-McGeady's form improved, staying injury-free while contributing seven goals and 16 assists in 35 league appearances.
-Former teammate Neil Lennon took over as interim manager after Mowbray's departure.
+McGeady's form improved: he stayed injury-free while contributing seven goals and 16 assists in 35 league appearances.
 Ross County knocked Celtic out of the Scottish Cup and Celtic ended the season trophyless for the first time since 2003, having finished in second place in the SPL.